michaelkotelnikov/rhacm-workshop/04.Governance_Risk_Compliance/README.md

 ## Policy #1 - Network Security

-In this section you will apply a NetworkPolicy object onto the managed cluster in order to limit access to the application you have created in the previous exercise.
+In this section you will apply a NetworkPolicy object onto the cluster in order to limit access to the application you have created in the previous exercise.
 You will only allow traffic that comes from OpenShift’s Ingress Controller in port 8080.
 All other traffic will be dropped.

 The policy you’ll create in this section will use the _enforce_ remediation action in order to create the NetworkPolicy objects if they do not exist.